 Here is Clarity’s guide to some promotional methods that we’ve found to work well.

 1. Plan a launch event

-Even if your activity programme is already up and running, providing an event like this can give your audience numbers a boost.
-The important thing is that you engage with everyone who comes to see what’s going on and tell them about what’s coming up – give them an events listing, a flyer with your website address and a summary of the project, and ask them to sign up to get emails about events coming up (reassuring them that they won’t be spammed!)
+Engage with everyone who comes to see what’s going on and tell them about what’s coming up – give them an events listing, a flyer with your website address, a summary of the project, and ask them to sign up to get emails about events coming up (reassuring them that they won’t be spammed!)

 2. Start an e-mail list

 If you don’t have a mail-out list, START ONE NOW!
 In our experience, direct e-mail is the most powerful tool for promoting community events.

 If you did a launch event hopefully you will have some addresses to start you off.
 Also include people in your own existing networks – colleagues, volunteers, staff at partner organisations, members of community groups, even friends and family.